dwanderton/dwanderton.github.io/_posts/2015-08-08-building-a-web-app-in-24-hours.markdown

 </center>
 <br/>

 Ideas are common, but people building and testing out their ideas is rare.
-In this course, currently under development, we’ll equip you with the mindset and tools to get your Phd in making stuff happen.
+In this course we’ll equip you with the mindset and tools to get your Phd in making stuff happen.
 Start making and stop regretting.